 Early settlers in Stowell included the W. W. Gregory and Spencer families and F. W. Schwettman.
 In 1899 Schwettman helped build the Farmers Canal, which served the area's irrigation needs.
 The canal proved very successful until a 1915 storm ruined it and most of the surrounding rice fields.
 During the 20th century irrigation systems improved, which allowed for the successful commercial development of orange, fig, and rice production in the area.

 Location.
 29° 48.786′ N, 94° 22.887′ W. Marker is in Winnie, Texas, in Chambers County.
 Marker is at the intersection of LeBlanc Road and Park Street, on the right when traveling east on LeBlanc Road.
+The marker is in the northwest corner of the fenced park.
 Touch for map.
-The marker is in the northwest corner of the fenced park.
 Marker is in this post office area: Winnie TX 77665, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 15, 2014, by Jim Evans of Houston, Texas.
-This page has been viewed 362 times since then and 28 times this year.
+It was originally submitted on August 15, 2014, by Jim Evans of Houston, Texas.
+This page has been viewed 397 times since then and 12 times this year.
 Last updated on August 15, 2014, by Jim Evans of Houston, Texas.
 Photos: 1, 2. submitted on August 15, 2014, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.